jy2k/github-actions-test/README.md

 4. Cloud Function decodes message and starts pipelines
 5. Pipeline trains a model

+Important to configure your project to run with vertex pipelines (some APIs need to be enabled)

 This is a rough diagram of the end-to-end architecture:
 ![Screenshot](CI_CD_CT.png)